Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 Now we need to capture the geometry from the JSON and merge it with the attributes from the previous step so that we have one point feature with all the survey information.
 Add a GeometryReplacer to the TestFilter’s Geometry output port.

-Run the workspace and inspect the FeatureMerger’s Merged output in Visual Preview.
+Run the workspace and inspect the FeatureMerger’s Merged output in Data Preview.
 Turn Graphics View on.
-There is now a point geometry feature with all attributes from the submitted survey, plus the attachment type and URL we’ll need to download the image in the next part.
+There is now a point geometry feature with all attributes from the submitted survey, plus the attachment id and URL we’ll need to download the image in the next part.

 8. Organize the Workspace